Voigtlander Bessa L Review (Cheapest Bessa Camera)

 Here is my first attempt of a 35mm panorama photo with the Bessa L

-More Voigtlander Bessa L Photos
+More Voigtlander Bessa L sample photos

 If you see the Kentmere 400 film review or Ilford Pan 400 film review you will find more example images using the Bessa L camera.
 (I will link these reviews once they are written!)